balena-labs-projects/connector/README.md

 ```
 The `transport` block will find this service and configure telegraf to periodically pull from it via HTTP.

+The default timeout for retrieving data is 2 seconds.
+You can change this by setting `INTERNAL_HTTP_TIMEOUT` to the number of seconds (e.g. `4`).

 ### MQTT
 By adding an MQTT broker to an application, you can push data into the `transport` block.
 Add your broker such as: